 In the months before recording I’d had a few chances to perform this song with the fabulous fiddler and singer Rani Arbo, and she really put “Eight Days” over the top.
 So a few weeks after the studio session, I made a trip to her house in Connecticut to record her parts on my laptop.
 I particularly love the instrumental section, where we veer unexpectedly into a minor key.

-In the song’s narrative, finding “The Eighth of January” makes the narrator feel better despite everything.
+In the lyrics, the discovery of the tune “The Eighth of January” makes the narrator feel better despite all the crap that comes every day.
 Music does that for me all the time, bringing unreasonable joy.

 On the 1st of January, crawling out of bed